Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: Introduction

-There have been many attempts to measure the X-ray/gamma-ray polarization of GRBs in the last decade by RHESSHI \citep{coburn03}, IBIS \citep{gotz13,gotz14} and SPI \citep{mcglynn07,kalemci07,mcglynn09} onboard $INTEGRAL$, BATSE \citep{willis05} onboard $CGRO$ (see the review by \citet{mcconnell16}).
-Since these instruments are primarily spectroscopic instruments but not optimized for polarimetry, the results are mostly limited by statistical uncertainties and often thought to be unreliable \citep{rutledge04,wigger04}; though the results suggest that the GRB prompt emission is highly polarized.
-Later GAP \citep{yonetoku06}, a dedicated large FOV Compton polarimeter flown in 2011, obtained polarization measurements for three bright GRBs \citep{yonetoku11,yonetoku12}.
-Recently POLAR \citep{sun16,orsi11}, a dedicated GRB polarimeter, is launched and it is expected to provide precise polarization measurements of GRB prompt phase in hard X-rays.
+The past decade has seen several attempts to measure the X-ray/gamma-ray polarization of GRBs.
+Instruments such as RHESSI \citep{coburn03}, IBIS \citep{gotz13,gotz14} and SPI \citep{mcglynn07,kalemci07,mcglynn09} onboard {\em INTEGRAL}, as well as BATSE \citep{willis05} onboard {\em CGRO} \citep[see a review by][] {mcconnell16} have reported several cases of strong polarization.
+However, these instruments being of primarily spectroscopic nature and not optimized for polarimetry, the results, limited by statistical and systematic uncertainties, are often thought to be unreliable \citep{rutledge04,wigger04}.
+Subsequently GAP \citep{yonetoku06}, a dedicated large FOV Compton polarimeter flown in 2011, obtained polarization measurements for three bright GRBs \citep{yonetoku11,yonetoku12}.
+More recently, POLAR \citep{sun16,orsi11}, a dedicated GRB polarimeter launched in 2016, provided precise polarization measurements for five GRBs in their prompt phase in hard X-rays \citep{zhang19}.
+They found the polarization of the GRBs to be low, between 4 and 11\%, hinting at the unpolarized nature of GRBs in general.
+However, for firm confirmation, a larger sample with such precise measurements is necessary.
+POLAR, however, stopped its operation on 2017 March 31.

-$AstroSat$ \citep{singh14}, India's first dedicated astronomical satellite, was launched on 2015 September 28, and has been operating successfully.
-Cadmium Zinc Telluride Imager (CZTI) onboard $AstroSat$, with an array of CZT detectors, is a large area ($\sim$1000 cm$^2$) spectroscopic instrument with a coded mask imaging capability in the energy range of 20 $-$ 150 keV \citep{bhalerao16,vadawale16,chattopadhyay16}.
-Due to the significant Compton scattering probability of 5 mm thick CZT detectors and the pixelated plane of CZTI, the flight configuration of CZTI during its ground calibration is shown to possess significant polarization measurement capability in 100 $-$ 300 keV \citep{chattopadhyay14,vadawale15}.
-At these energies, CZTI supporting structure becomes increasingly transparent which makes this large area instrument capable of detecting transient events like GRBs and perform polarimetric studies of these sources.
-On the very first day of CZTI's operation, the instrument detected a GRB (GRB 151006A \citep{bhalerao15}) at an angle 60$^\circ$ from the pointing direction.
+{\em AstroSat} \citep{singh14}, India's first dedicated astronomical satellite, was launched on 2015 September 28, and has been operating successfully.
+The Cadmium Zinc Telluride Imager (CZTI) instrument onboard {\em AstroSat}, with an array of CZT detectors, is a large area ($\sim$1000 cm$^2$) spectroscopic instrument with a coded mask imaging capability in the energy range of 20 -- 150 keV \citep{bhalerao16,vadawale16,chattopadhyay16}.
+The 5 mm thick pixelated CZT detectors used in this instrument present significant Compton scattering probability in hard X-rays, thereby enabling it to operate as a Compton polarimeter in the energy range 100$-$300 keV, as demonstrated during ground calibration \citep{chattopadhyay14,vadawale15}.
+At these energies, the supporting structure of CZTI becomes increasingly transparent, making the instrument capable of detecting transient events like GRBs and performing their polarimetric measurements.
+On the very first day of its operation, CZTI detected a GRB \citep[GRB 151006A,][]{bhalerao15} at an angle 60$^\circ$ from the pointing direction.
 A detailed spectro-polarimetric study of GRB 151006A has been reported in \citet{rao16}.